EtiennePerot/kozo/README.md

 An `AuthenticatedTransport` subclass **must** implement the following methods:

 * `acceptUnauthenticatedConnection(self)`: This will be called on the Node offering the Transport once it is ready to accept connections on this Transport.
 The method should block until a connection is made to this Transport.
 Then, the method should return a socket-like object corresponding to the connection that was just made.
+Note that this method may be called multiple times in parallel.
+Each successful execution of this function should correspond to exactly one connection made.
 * `getUnauthenticatedConnectAddresses(self, otherTransport)`: Should return an iterable of objects (which often just contains one value), each of which should be meaningful as input to the `getUnauthenticatedSocket` method described below, that allows the local Node to connect to the `otherTransport` Node.
 Each value will be tested in the order of iteration until a connection is made.
 For example, for the TCP transport, this list simply contains the IP addresses and domain names that `otherTransport`'s Node can be reached at.
 * `getUnauthenticatedSocket(self, otherTransport, addressIndex, address)`: Should attempt to connect to `otherTransport` via the provided `address`, which is just one of the objects returned by `getUnauthenticatedConnectAddresses`, at index `addressIndex` in the iteration.
 If a connection is successful, this should return a socket-like object.
 Otherwise, this should return `None`.